pypa/cibuildwheel/docs/faq.md

 ### Building Python 2.7 / PyPy2 wheels

-See the [cibuildwheel verison 1 docs](https://cibuildwheel.readthedocs.io/en/1.x/) for information about building Python 2.7 or PyPy2 wheels.
+See the [cibuildwheel version 1 docs](https://cibuildwheel.readthedocs.io/en/1.x/) for information about building Python 2.7 or PyPy2 wheels.
 There are lots of tricks and workaround there that are no longer required for Python 3 in cibuildwheel 2.

 ### Linux builds on Docker